xyjigsaw/ACM-IEEE-arXiv-Spider/README.md

 5. Asynchronous mode is used as data storage mechanism for MySQL pipeline, thus the program is more efficient and reliable when encounts data flood from spider.

 # Install & Run

+Before you launch scrapy, you should customize the settings first.

 In terminal